-• Inverse DRL.
+Inverse DRL.
 DRL has been successfully applied into domains where the reward function is clearly defined.
 Defining such a reward function for real-world applications is challenging as it requires the knowledge from different domains that may not always be available.
-An example is autonomous driving, the reward function should be based on all factors such as driver's behavior, gas consumption, time, speed, safety, driving quality etc. In real world scenario, it is hard to have a control of all these factors.
-Different from DRL, inverse DRL Ng and Russell (2000), Abbeel and Ng (2004), a specific form of imitation learning Osa et al. (2018), infers the reward function of an agent, given its policy or observed behavior, thereby avoiding a manual specification of its reward function.
+An example is autonomous driving, the reward function should be based on all factors such as driver's behavior, gas consumption, time, speed, safety, driving quality etc. In real-world scenario, it is hard to have control of all these factors.
+Different from DRL, inverse DRL Ng and Russell (2000) Abbeel and Ng (2004), a specific form of imitation learning Osa et al. (2018), infers the reward function of an agent, given its policy or observed behavior, thereby avoiding a manual specification of its reward function.
 In the same problem of autonomous driving, inverse RL first uses a dataset collected from the human-generated driving and then approximates the reward function for the task.
 Inverse RL has been successfully applied to many domains Abbeel and Ng (2004).
 Recently, to analyze complex human movement and control high-dimensional robot systems, Li et al. (2018) propose an online inverse RL algorithm.
-In You et al. (2019), both RL and inverse RL are combined to address planning problem in autonomous driving.
+In You et al. (2019), both RL and inverse RL are combined to address planning problems in autonomous driving.

 Multi-Agent DRL.
 Most of the successful DRL applications such as game Brown and Sandholm (2019), Vinyals et al. (2019), robotics Kober et al. (2013), autonomous driving Shalev-Shwartz et al. (2016), stock trading Lee et al. (2007), and social science Leibo et al. (2017) involve multiple players and require a model with multiple agents.
 Take autonomous driving as an instance, multi-agent DRL addresses the sequential decision-making problem which involves many autonomous agents, each of which aims to optimize its own utility return by interacting with the environment and other agents Busoniu et al. (2008).
-Learning in a multi-agent scenario is more difficult than a single-agent scenario because of non-stationarity Hernandez-Leal et al. (2017), multi-dimensionality Busoniu et al.

-(2008), credit assignment Wolpert and Tumer (2002) etc. Depend on whether the multi-agent DRL approach is either fully cooperative or fully competitive, The agents can either collaborate to optimize a long-term utility or compete so that the utility is summed to zero.
-Recent work on Multi-Agent RL pays attention on learning a new criteria or new setup Subramanian and Mahajan (2019).
+Learning in a multi-agent scenario is more difficult than a singleagent scenario because of non-stationarity Hernandez-Leal et al. (2017), multi-dimensionality Busoniu et al. (2008), credit assignment Wolpert and Tumer (2002) etc. Depending on whether the multi-agent DRL approach is either fully cooperative or fully competitive, agents can either collaborate to optimize a longterm utility or compete so that the utility is summed to zero.
+Recent work on Multi-Agent RL pays attention to learning a new criteria or new setup Subramanian and Mahajan (2019).
+There are attempts that utilize multi-agent DRL Leroy et al. (2020) Vlontzos et al. (2019) for detecting anatomical landmarks, which demonstrate that it is a relatively easy task if the agents interacts with the same environment.
+However, multi-agent DRL could become more challenging if the agents interact with very different environments.